 Healthcare Heroes Award: FlexCare Nurse Hero Saves Injured Neighbor

 The FlexCare Healthcare Heroes Awards recognize and celebrate those healthcare professionals who stand out as exceptional FlexCare travelers.
-FlexCare’s Greatest Nurse Hero is a FlexCare nurse who did something phenomenal that was outside the scope of normal duties.
+FlexCare’s Greatest Nurse Hero is a FlexCare travel nurse who did something phenomenal that was outside the scope of normal duties.

 The day started like any other day off – running errands.
 Thomas had just pulled out of his apartment complex on his way to Costco when he heard someone screaming.
 He couldn’t tell where the screams were coming from but knew that someone was in distress, so he stopped his car and turned off the music.
 As he glanced in his rearview mirror, he saw his neighbor’s wife running towards his car.
 He threw it in reverse and backed up as quickly as possible, parked the car and grabbed a fully stocked first aid backpack that he always keeps with him.
 He rushed over to find that his neighbor had fallen down the stairs and was covered in blood from the fall, still upside down on the steps.